gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

 Key | Description
 ----|-------------
 `MEDIA_PREFIX_TREE` | Boolean, whether or not to use a separate subfolder for the media files of each tree.
-Defaults to `False`, but strongly recommend to use `True` in a multi-tree setup
+Defaults to `false`, but strongly recommend to use `true` in a multi-tree setup
 `NEW_DB_BACKEND` | The database backend to use for newly created family trees.
 Must be one of `sqlite`, `postgresql`, or `sharedpostgresql`.
 Defaults to `sqlite`.
 `POSTGRES_HOST` | The host name of the PostgreSQL server used for creating new trees when using a multi-tree setup with the SharedPostgreSQL backend
 `POSTGRES_PORT` | The port of the PostgreSQL server used for creating new trees when using a multi-tree setup with the SharedPostgreSQL backend